 母 (Haha)

-It used to have sounds like: はわ (Hawa), かか (Kaka), おも (omo), いろは (Iroha), あも (Omo).
+In the past, it had sounds like: はわ (Hawa), かか (Kaka), おも(omo), いろは (Iroha), あも (Omo).

-Example sentence: My mother gets angry very easily
+Example sentence: My mother gets angry very easily.

 母はすぐ怒る。